martimarino/Second-Chance/README.md

  #### MongoDB

-- Search by category/brand
+*	Search insertions by seller, brand or filters

-- View most active users (n° insertions)
+*	Search user by username or filters

-- View most active sellers (n° sold items)
+*	Get viral insertions

-- View top k rated user for current user country
+*	Top k rated users by country

-- View top k interesting insertions per category
+*	Top k users with more purchased items

-- View top k viewed insertions per category
+*	Top k users with more sold items

-- View the best/worst rated reviews of a user
+*	Top k interesting insertions by category

- - View most ordered items per category
+*	Top k viewed insertions by category

  #### Neo4J

-- Suggest new sellers based on similar interested insertions, location and category
+*	Suggest new sellers based on the same country and followers

-- Suggest new insertions based on similar interested insertions and category
+*	Suggest new insertions based on similar interested insertions and category

-- View most followed users
+*	Get the k insertions posted by the followers of a specific user

-- View who is interested in an insertion
+*	Show to the admin the amount of like per category

 ### Details